TTK4130/ttk4130.github.io/docs/assignments/assignment-6.rst

             M(\mathbf{q})\dot{\mathbf{v}} &= \mathbf{b}(\mathbf{q},\dot{\mathbf{q}},\mathbf{u}).
         \end{aligned}

-    Complete the template `hovering_mass.ipynb` !!!!REPLACE THIS!!!!!! by performing the following tasks:
+    Complete the template `assingment-6-hovering-mass.ipynb` (found in the `code handout repository <https://github.com/TTK4130/code-handouts>`_) by performing the following tasks:

     1. Write the expression for the position :math:`\mathbf{p}_2` of mass :math:`m_2` from :math:`\mathbf{q}`.
     2. Write the expression for the generalized forces.